The Fort Wayne Children’s Zoo is proud to support the following conservation organizations.

 Southern African Foundation for the Conservation of Coastal Birds

 The zoo provides financial support for SANCCOB (The Southern African Foundation for the Conservation of Coastal Birds) to assist with the rehabilitation of seabirds exposed to pollution and natural disasters.
-Based in Cape Town, South Africa, SANCCOB’s work includes rescuing black-footed penguins.
-Click here for an update on African Penguin oil spill rescue (January 2011).
+Based in Cape Town, South Africa, SANCCOB’s works to rescue black-footed penguins.

 Through its financial support of this organization, the zoo supports the integration of research, environmental education, reintroduction, and habitat protection within endangered orangutan habitats.